warwickh/plugin.audio.subsonic/README.md

 * Download songs
 * Star songs
 * Navidrome compatibility added (please report any issues)
+* Scrobble to Last.FM

 ## Installation
+From repository
+[repository.warwickh-0.9.0.zip](https://github.com/warwickh/repository.warwickh/raw/master/matrix/zips/repository.warwickh/repository.warwickh-0.9.0.zip) (Please report any issues)

+From GitHub
 * Click the code button and download
 * Enable unknown sources and install from zip in Kodi

 or
 * Navigate to your `.kodi/addons/` folder
 * Clone this repository: `git clone https://github.com/warwickh/plugin.audio.subsonic.git`
 * (Re)start Kodi.
 Note: You may need to install dependencies manually if installing this way.
 I recommend installing from zip first, then updating using git clone

-Repository installation now available [repository.warwickh-0.9.0.zip](https://github.com/warwickh/repository.warwickh/raw/master/matrix/zips/repository.warwickh/repository.warwickh-0.9.0.zip) (Please report any issues)

 ## TODO
-* Scrobble to Last.FM (http://forum.kodi.tv/showthread.php?tid=195597&pid=2429362#pid2429362)
 * Improve the caching system
 * Search filter GUI for tracks and albums